 Once you've been assigned a press officer, he or she will meet with you and discuss your story.
 Generally, a draft will be written and you'll get a chance to review it before it is published (nonetheless, always make sure that you tell the press officer that you want to review the release).

-This isn't to say that you can't have a shot at writing the press release yourself, but keep in mind that it requires a specific style of writing (see point 5 below).
+This isn't to say that you can't have a shot at writing the press release yourself, but keep in mind that it requires a specific style of writing (see below).

 2. What's the story?